ThomasBaldi/STUDY-EP-stock-sales/README.md

 You can either follow the Postaman documentation here () or the instructions and details I am adding to this section of the readme.

+### Setup:

-1. First of all, let's populate the database with the "POST/setup" endpoint.
+First of all, let's populate the database with the "POST/setup" endpoint.

 - It doesn't need a body
 - It will create 2 roles, 1 = Admin and 2 = User,